-Students who received their high school education through home-schooling must submit documentation appropriate under laws of the State in which the home-schooling occurred.
+Students who received their high school education through home-schooling must submit documentation appropriate under the laws of the State in which the home-schooling occurred.

 Students will not be allowed to begin classes at PTTI without making satisfactory arrangements to pay for the trade program enrolled.
-Satisfactory arrangements may include a combination of methods, including financial aid (including Federal Pell grants, PHEAA Grants, federal student loans and federal parent loans), veterans’ benefits, other outside aid, private education loans, payment plans, and/or personal payment (cash, check, money order or credit card)
+Satisfactory arrangements may include a combination of methods, including financial aid (including Federal Pell grants, PHEAA Grants, federal student loans, and federal parent loans), veterans’ benefits, other outside aid, private education loans, payment plans, and/or personal payment (cash, check, money order or credit card)